repertorium/semi-automaticDemixing/README.md

 # The Music Demixing Machine --  NTF-panning

 Multichannel music source separation based on NMF (Non-Negative Matrix Factorization) with panning information.
-The method is intended for classical music.
+The method is intended for classical music recorded with close microphones.
 This is the MATLAB implementation of the system described in this [paper](https://link.springer.com/article/10.1007/s11227-023-05192-5).

 ## Model initialization